lunarmodules/ldoc/docs/doc.md

     project = "testmod"
     alias("p","param")

-Extra tag types can be defined:
+Extra tag _types_ can be defined:

     new_type("macro","Macros")

-And then used as any other tag:
+And then used as any other type:

     -----
     -- A useful macro.
-This is an example of a custom 'kind'.
+This is an example of a custom type.
     -- @macro first_macro
     -- @see second_function